bobdolectf/Redcon_Web_Workshop/README.md

 Pick an IP and place an X in checked out, if an IP is already checked out please grab one that is free.

-1. Download R3dc0n.pem under the Key column
+1. Download Redcon.pem under the Key column
 2. Determine your access method (in order from least invasive/downloads):
     1. VNC through HTTPS (should require no downloads)
     -  https://< IP >:6080/vnc.html  (self signed cert, please accept)